hkspm-yp/Astro-e-calendar/README.md

 **solar_eclipse.py**

 Find the moment when the moon touches the limb of the Sun.
 Solar eclipse prediction depends on how you "select" the radius of the Sun and the Moon.
 Here, the nominal solar radius, Rs=695700, is adopted.
 The radius of the Moon is explained in the "lunar_eclipse.py" below.
-However, the prediction does not include total solar eclipse and annular solar eclipse as third contact and fourth contact between the Sun and the Moon are not included yet.
+However, the prediction does not include total solar eclipse and annular solar eclipse as second contact and third contact between the Sun and the Moon are not included yet.

 **lunar_eclipse.py**

 Find the moment when the moon touches the edge of the Earth's umbra and penumbra.
 Lunar eclipse prediction depends on how you "select" the radius of the moon.
 Here, the IAU adopted value k = 0.2725076 is used as default, where Moon's radius = Earth's radius x k.
 Users may change the parameter to achieve better prediction.

-**lunar_appulse.py**
-**stars_lunar_appulse.py**
+**lunar_appulse.py, stars_lunar_appulse.py**

-Show the moment of smallest separation between the Moon and the planets or stars under the following conditions:
+Show the moment of smallest angular separation between the Moon and the planets or stars under the following conditions:

 1. Separation is less than 1 degree;
-2. The moon is above the horizon;
+2. The Moon is above the horizon;
 3. The Sun is at least 15 degrees below the horizon.

- When the separation is less than the apparent radius of the moon.
+ When the separation is less than the apparent radius of the Moon.
 A remark "Occultation" will be shown.
-For examples:
+For examples (Hong Kong):

 '天王星、月球最小角距(掩)', 'Uranus-Moon Appulse(Occultation)', datetime.date(2022, 11, 8)...